-So, do you need to know how to start a blog that will attract and enthrall?
-Here are seven tips that will get you started then take your offering from interesting to inspirational...
+So, do you need to know how to start a blog that will attract and enthral?
+Here are 10 tips that will get you started and help you take your offering from interesting to inspirational...

 01. Choose a blogging platform

-There are several blogging platforms out there from traditional mainstays Blogger and Wordpress to relative upstarts Tumblr, Squarespace and Ghost – or if you're feeling bold and know your code you can create your blog from scratch.
+There are several blogging platforms out there, from Blogger and WordPress to Tumblr, Squarespace and Ghost.
+Or if you're feeling bold and know your code, you can create your blog from scratch.
 Which platform you choose will very much depend on what you're most comfortable using, how involved you want to be with the creation process, and what you plan to put on it.

-The good news is that most of these platforms are either free or have a trial session so you can give it a whirl and see if it suits you.
+The good news is that most of these are either free blog platforms or offer a trial session so you can give it a whirl and see if it suits you.

 When creating a design blog, it can be tempting to go crazy.
-After all, you want your blog to stand out and people to remember you.
+After all, you want your blog to stand out and for people to remember you.
 How harmful can a rainbow of colours and a plethora of fonts be?
+The answer is: Very.

 Keep your blog design simple.
 Stick to no more than three colours, and three fonts.
 With fonts; you need a heading, subheading and body copy font.
 Your main text font can then be enhanced by different weights or attributes, but keep these to a minimum.